BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 Now with the remote script showing feedback successfully (through this sequencer's bypass), click the physical C4 MARKER button to initiate two changes.
-To switch the script from DEVICES mode (Track button) to USER mode (Marker button), and to switch the Sequencer patch from BYPASSING mode to PROCESSING mode (via a midi message signal to javascript).
+To switch the script from TRACK-DEVICES mode (Track button) to USER mode (Marker button), and to switch the Sequencer patch from BYPASSING mode to PROCESSING mode (via a midi message signal to javascript).
 (Alternatively, if the remote script was already in USER mode (because you pressed the MARKER button first), you would just open the Project>patch file named `openSequencerProcessing.maxpat` second)  The C4 "display" might be blank at first after USER mode starts, but press the SPLIT button and you should see
 "page 1" (of the "bridge deck" data) display on the C4.
 Click SPLIT again and the "Page 0" data is displayed (properly this time, although both modes show encoders with default zero values,